 be sent anywhere in N.Z. for $20.00 including postage and packaging.

 scanned pages are the beginning pages from the first minute book of the

 church, begun in September 1869.
 After the list of church

 officers (see third page, below) the book continues with the core

 elements of it's confession of faith, before going on to list some of

 the clauses of its trust deed relating to the calling of meetings

-etc. Then follows the minutes of members' meetings over the first
+etc. Then follows the minutes of members' meetings over the

 decade of the church's life and witness in Thames.